 George Pappas AO became the fourth Chancellor of Victoria University on 1 January 2010.
-His term as Chancellor will cease on 31 December 2019, at the conclusion of his current five year term of appointment.
+He will retire as Chancellor on 31 December 2019, at the conclusion of his current five year term of appointment.

 George was born in Rhodes, Greece and emigrated to Australia in 1952.
 He has a Bachelor of Economics with First Class Honours from Monash University (1968) and an MBA, with Distinction, from Harvard Business School (1971).